Docs

 Config values in [build] are project-root-relative.
 CLI paths such as --out-dir, --gen-dir, --output-abi, --output-fift, and --graph remain cwd-relative unless absolute.

-Wrappers Section
+Wrappers section

 Use [wrappers] to configure default output locations for acton wrapper: